-The request details page displays key information about the user who performed the specific page request.
-This includes the user ID, geography, IP address, device type, operating system and browser.
+The header at the top of the request details page displays key information about the user who performed the specific page request.
+Including:

-Any users are anonymous by default.
-You can choose to attach user information from your authenticated users by setting up user tracking.
+All users are anonymous by default.
+You can choose to attach user information from your authenticated users by setting up users.

 Load time breakdown

-The graph below the request details section visualizes the time taken in each of the different portions of load time (DNS, Latency, SSL, Server, Transfer, Render, Children) for this specific page request, allowing you to see where the largest portion of time was spent.
+This chart visualizes the time taken in each portion of load time (DNS, Latency, SSL, Server, Transfer, Render, Children) for this specific page request.
+This allows you to see where the largest portion of load time was spent.

 For more information on how each portion is calculated, see the performance metrics documentation.

-This chart shows a list of the requests made during the page load and the time taken with each request.
-On the request details page the waterfall chart corresponds to the specific instance of a page request you’re viewing.
-Allowing you to see exactly how the page loaded in this particular instance and which request/s took the longest amount of time.
+This chart shows a list of the requests made to load the page, and the time taken with each for this specific page request.
+Showing you how the page loaded for this user, and where the longest amount of time was spent.

-note: For virtual pages (in single page applications) the waterfall chart shows any subsequent requests made to load that virtual page.
+note: For virtual pages (in single page applications) the waterfall timeline shows subsequent requests made to load the virtual page.

-You can show/hide different request types using the toggles at the top of the timeline to help focus on specific request types.
+You can show/hide different request types using the toggles at the top of the timeline.

-This table shows a list of XHR calls made from the page, the number of times each XHR was requested on the page, and the response time of each.
-To see the full distribution of response times, click on an XHR.
+This table shows a list of XHR calls made from the page, the number of requests for each XHR, and the average response time.
+Click the URI to see the full distribution of response times.